 We spend a huge part or our lives talking, listening and responding to people around us.
 We should never just expect communication to happen; we should take personal responsibility for the quality of our conversations.
 Almost everything we do, in and out of school, depends on talking and listening.
 Speech, language and communication skills are crucial for the development of a child's learning and for their social and emotional wellbeing.

 For that reason, across all areas of our creative curriculum, we provide opportunities to talk, to listen and to respond to what we see and hear.
-(Please refer to The Communication, Interaction and Literacy policy for further information.)

 MUSIC